-Astigmatism was usually produced in combination with
+Astigmatism was usually produced in combination

-FIG. 17.
+Fig. 17.

-No. 1.-Production of mixed astigmatism in the cyc of a carp by pulling strings attached to the conjunctiva in opposite directions.
+No. 1.-Production of mixed astigmatism in the eye of a carp by pulling strings attached to the conjunctiva in opposite directions.
 Note the oval shape of the front of the eyeball.

-No. 2.-With the cutting of the strings the eyeball returns to its normal shape, and the refraction becomes normal.
+No. 2.-With the cutting of the strings the eyeball returns to its normal share, and the refraction becomes normal.

-myopic or hypermetropic refraction.
+with myopic or hypermetropic refraction.
 It was also produced by various manipulations of both the oblique and recti muscles.
-Mixed astigmatism, which is a combination of myopic with hypermetropic refraction, was always pro-
+Mixed astigmatism, which is a combination of myopic with hypermetropic refraction, was